grahamzemel/grahamzemel/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer from Connecticut, USA.

-- :telescope: I’m studying as a Software Engineer and contributing to frontend and backend web applications.
+- :telescope: I’m studying as a Full-Stack Developer and Cybersecurity enthusiast currently working on web application pen-testing and development.

-- :seedling: Exploring creating blogging sites, and more front-end development.
+- :seedling: Exploring writing, [blogging in particlular](https://medium.com/@grahamzemel), creating [blogging sites](https://grayarea.grahamzemel.xyz/), and [automated hacking scripts](https://github.com/gzemel/WebHeckScanner)

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I hunt for bugs on HackerOne, and read a lot about new topics in the ever-evolving world of technology.

-- :mailbox: How to reach me: grahamzemel126@gmail.com
+- :mailbox: How to reach me: grahamzemel126@gmail.com.
+I'm also available for contact on my website, [grahamzemel.xyz](https://grahamzemel.xyz/)

 ---